Fanchengyan/myst-sphinx-gallery/docs/source/contributing/index.rst

     python -m pip install ".[dev]"

-Sphinx Gallery requires that `setuptools
+MyST Sphinx Gallery requires that `setuptools
 <https://setuptools.pypa.io/en/latest/setuptools.html>`_ is installed.
 It is
 usually packaged with python, but if necessary can be installed using ``pip``: